-According to the Small Business Association, there are over 900,000 small businesses in Michigan, and they account for 99.6% of all businesses in the state.
+According to the michigan.gov, there are over 900,000 small businesses in Michigan.
 Whether you’re cooking up the next big coney dog stand or making t-shirts for the Red Wings, one thing all small businesses have in common is that everyone has to deal with the dreaded payroll taxes.

-Luckily, our payroll tax calculator is here to help the wide range of small businesses Michigan has to offer.
+Luckily, our payroll tax calculator is here to help the wide range of small businesses that make up the state of Michigan.
 All you need to do is enter each employee’s wage and W-4 information.
 Our payroll calculator will take care of the rest.

 First of all, we gotta give Uncle Sam his fair share.
 Below is a quick overview of all the steps that go into calculating federal payroll taxes.
 If you would like to see a more detailed explanation, feel free to check out our step-by-step guide here.